Fact: Vampires are the strongest of all the magir.

-Beware dusk elves with an agenda and the weird guy who talks to animals, snarky vampires, a wandering battle cat, interfering gods, vampire pranks that aren’t as funny as the draugr thinks they are, and a stubborn strigoi who learns there’s more to life than bloode and battle.
+Warning: Beware dusk elves with an agenda, snarky vampires, a wandering battle cat, interfering gods, vampire pranks that aren’t as funny as that guy thinks they are, and a stubborn anti-hero who learns there’s more to life than bloode and battle.

 Distantly, as if dreaming, Varu glanced through the bay window to see Orion punch two men hard enough that they flew into a brick wall and slumped to the ground in the alley.
 Then he engaged with what looked like a lycan.